firebase/functions-samples/quickstarts/time-server/README.md

 ## Introduction

-The function `date` simply returns the current server date.
+The function `date` returns the current server date.
 You can pass it a `format` URL Query parameter to format the date.

 Further reading: